seanox/aspect-js/manual/en/test.md

 ### assertUndefined

 Asserts that a value is `undefined`.
-If the assertion is false, an error with optional message is thrown.
-The method has different signatures.

 ```javascript
 Test.activate();